-Last Updated: July 24, 2014
+Last Updated: September 22, 2014

 Australia’s Minister for Innovation

-Updated: May, 2014
+Updated: July, 2014

 Sectoral Presentation | April, 2014

-The ever-increasing development in infrastructure, huge domestic market, increasing purchasing power and stable government framework have made India a favourable destination for investment, as per the vision of Automotive Mission Plan (AMP)2006-2016.
+The industry currently accounts for almost seven per cent of India's gross domestic product (GDP) and employs about 19 million people, both directly and indirectly.
+The ever-increasing development in infrastructure, big domestic market, increasing purchasing power and stable government framework have made India a favourable destination for investment, as per the vision of Automotive Mission Plan (AMP)2006-2016.

-Exchange Rate Used: INR 1 = US$ 0.01626 as on April 13, 2014
+Exchange Rate Used: INR 1 = US$ 0.0166 as on July25, 2014